-The policy pursued by a.s.r. concerning fit and proper requirements for persons who effectively run the undertaking and other key functions contributes to a controlled and sound business operations and promotes the stability and integrity of a.s.r. as well as customer confidence.
+a.s.r. has a policy that sets out principles and criteria to ensure that persons who effectively run the undertaking and other key functions are fit and proper.
+The fit and proper policy provides guidance on the assessment process and contributes to controlled and sound business operations and promotes the stability and integrity of a.s.r. as well as customer confidence. a.s.r. assesses all prospective employees (internal and external FTE's) for their reliability and integrity prior to their appointment.